-Are there other sectors of financial services, not covered in section 6 where granting ESMA new direct supervisory powers should be considered?
-Y (please provide examples) / N

-If the answer to previous question is 'yes', which entities should fall under its remit and which criteria should they meet?
-Please specify the area(s) and criteria.

-3) What should be the key objectives behind a decision to grant direct supervision to the ESMA?
+- 2) Are there other sectors of financial services, not covered in the questions on the topic of supervision where granting ESMA new direct supervisory powers should be considered?
+Y (please provide examples) / N - If the answer to previous question is 'yes', which entities should fall under its remit and which criteria should they meet?
+Please specify the area(s) and criteria. - 3) What should be the key objectives behind a decision to grant direct supervision to the ESMA?